 Not since the days of David Suzuki has environmental science been rendered so accessible and fascinating.

-Resident expert on volcanic history, plant life, fauna activity, bird habitats and snail breeding patterns, Dr Ian Hutton is a walking encyclopaedia and a quiet freak of nature.
+Resident expert on volcanic history, plant life, fauna activity, bird habitats, and snail breeding patterns, Dr. Ian Hutton is a walking encyclopedia and a quiet freak of nature.
 Ask him about his projected ten-year volunteer program to weed the entire island and you’ll get some idea of who you’re dealing with.

 Also ask him to show you, since he’s the curator of the museum, their cool recreated skeleton of an extinct horned turtle and explain how on earth they ended up on Lord Howe (clue: “island hopping”).

-Check out www.lordhoweislandtours.net for info on his invaluable “I can show you in eight days what would take you eight weeks on your own” tours.
+Check out Lord Howe Island for info on his invaluable “I can show you in eight days what would take you eight weeks on your own” tours.

 8. Play “spot the endemic species”